The Development of the OSPAs

 How Do You Enter?

 It is very simple to enter the OSPAs with only two questions to answer for each category and it can all be done online or via email.
-Nominations are not open yet, but when they are you will be able to submit your answers on our “Enter” page or using the button below.
+When nominations are open, you can submit your answers on our “Enter” page or using the button below.

 The aim of the OSPAs awards is to be transparent and credible.
 In a commitment to this aim, the OSPAs have set out key ethical guidelines to ensure best practice in the running of OSPAs schemes around the world.
 The OSPAs will, in each country: